 Similar to payroll, equipment is a major expense for most small and medium-sized businesses.
 Purchasing equipment, technology and furniture chips away at your working capital… or uses it up altogether.
 With equipment financing, you can get everything you need for a low monthly lease payment.
 Your cash stays in the bank, and your business credit line stays open.
 There are several types of leases that you can choose from, as well as a variety of different payment terms.

 Gain Access to Innovation

 If you’ve looked at the latest business equipment, printers, computers or mobile devices and thought, “there will be a newer, better one coming out soon,” you aren’t alone.
 Millions of business owners put off purchases because they don’t want to be stuck with something that might soon become obsolete.
 When you finance your equipment, you will have full access to the latest equipment and technology.
 And when your lease expires, you can upgrade to newer and more advanced equipment and avoid falling into the “technology trap.”

 Fantastic Tax Incentives

 When it comes time to do your business taxes, there’s nothing better than being able to deduct the cost of your business equipment.
 The Section 179 tax deduction of the Internal Revenue Code is very generous.
-In 2018, it allows business owners to deduct up to $1,000,000 worth of new or used equipment that is purchased and used before the end of the year.
+In 2021, it allows business owners to deduct up to $1,000,000 worth of new or used equipment that is purchased and used before the end of the year.
 There are guidelines to follow with the Section 179 tax provision, and not all equipment, vehicles and technology qualify for write-offs.
 Make sure you consult with your business accountant prior to purchasing or financing any equipment.
-Contact GSG Capital for your equipment financing and equipment leasing needs.
+Contact GSG Capital at www.gsgcapitalllc.com or firstname.lastname@example.org.